Skip to content

 $ oz agent run --api-key "wk-xxx..." --prompt "analyze this codebase"

 Deleted keys are immediately invalidated and cannot be recovered.
-Any services or scripts using the deleted key will lose access.
+Any services or scripts using the deleted key will lose access and may return an authentication_required error.

-• Use personal keys or configure team GitHub authorization when agents need to write to GitHub - Personal keys authenticate as you; team keys can also write to GitHub when team GitHub authorization is configured via the Admin Panel.
+• Configure team GitHub authorization for agents that write to GitHub.
+Personal keys authenticate as you with your GitHub permissions.
+Agent keys authenticate via the Oz by Warp GitHub App when team GitHub authorization is configured in the Admin Panel.